felwal/felwal.github.io/content/projects/acorn-nocorn.md

 {{< gdrive 18_ujBFawAbg2ZIh1xvTFuaBtliJQCK8B >}}

-The design consists of a birdhouse-like house in which it is implied a squirrel lives, with an acorn visible at the entrance; a basket in which the acorns can be put; and a screen displaying the amount of collected acorns.
+The design consists of a birdhouse-like house where it is implied a squirrel lives, with an acorn visible at the entrance; a basket in which the acorns can be put; and a screen displaying the number of collected acorns.
 When all three acorns are collected, the floor opens and out falls the squirrel, committing suicide.

+[It is based on the popular myth.]

 ## Conceptual meaning

-Critical design is a method for challenging assumptions and norms, raising awareness of the concequences of our actions, and sparking reflection and discussion.
+Critical design is a method for challenging assumptions and norms, raising awareness, and sparking reflection.

 Our design aims to make salient our very one-way relationship to the rest of nature as one of primarily _taking_.
-Stealing acorns from the squirrel is framed as _good_ – for you, for the economy, for humanity.
-That's why we display the "You win!" message in the end, contrasting what is usually deemed universally good with the fact that this also means that somebody has to lose.
+Stealing acorns from the squirrel is framed as _good_ – that's why we display the "You win!" message in the end, contrasting with the fact that this also means that somebody has to lose.

 ![](/images/acorn-nocorn-win.png)

 There is little evidence of absolute decoupling between global economic growth and resource extraction,[^decouple] yet the narrative of "green growth" dominates.
 These things are complex, so we take a simple case: acorns (ecology) are directly transformed into points (economy).
 The squirrel dies as a direct consequence of the user's actions.

 Yet we also use reductionist metrics and information-hiding to nudge the user towards our intended behaviour and to make the design more impactful: The counter incentivises stealing acorns (you get more of what you quantify), and the consequences are made clear only _after_ the fact.

 ## Process